connectedcars/docs/auth-api.md

 ```

 ### Initiate password recovery
-Initiates a password recovery flow which will send an email to user with a link to set a new password.
+Initiates a password recovery flow which will send an email to the user with a link to set a new password.

 ```
 POST /auth/recover/password/init